hazelcast/hazelcast-jet/site/docs/tutorials/custom-source.md

 From now on we assume Hazelcast Jet is running on your machine.

-### 2. Create a New Java Project
+## 2. Create a New Java Project

 We'll assume you're using an IDE.
-Create a blank Java project named `source-and-sink-builder-tutorial` and copy the Gradle or Maven file into it:
+Create a blank Java project named `custom-source-tutorial` and copy the Gradle or Maven file into it:

 <!--DOCUSAURUS_CODE_TABS-->